liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointOnline/allow-or-prevent-custom-script.md

     Set-PnPSite -Identity <SiteURL> -NoScriptSite $false
     ```

-Changes to allow custom scripts will be overridden to "Enabled" within 24 hours.
+Changes to allow custom scripts will be overridden to "Not allowed" within 24 hours.

 > [!NOTE]
-> Is not possible to allow custom scripts to an individual user's OneDrive.
+> Is not possible to allow custom scripts on an individual user's OneDrive.

 ## Manage custom script from SharePoint admin center